Haval Big Dog

 The Haval Big Dog (哈弗大狗 (Hāfú Dàgǒu)), or Haval Dargo in export markets, is a compact crossover SUV produced by the Chinese manufacturer Great Wall Motor under the Haval brand since 2020.

-Its Chinese-language name "大狗" (Dàgǒu), meaning "Big Dog", was chosen in a online poll written out by Haval.
+Its Chinese-language name "大狗" (Dàgǒu), meaning "Big Dog", was chosen in an online poll written out by Haval.
 The body colours and trim levels are also named after dog breeds, starting from the entry 'Husky' trim level up to the top 'Belgian Shepherd' trim.

 In 2023, a larger version named the Haval Second Generation Big Dog, or Haval H7 in export markets, was introduced to be sold alongside the standard Big Dog.